HIV Epidemic Rapid Response Toolkit

 Browse recorded mini-lectures on clinically relevant topics including HIV Biology and Basic Science, Guideline Updates, Antiretroviral Medications, an...

-This Training Presentation lists strategies that reduce the risk of meningitis in people with HIV (PWH).
-Demonstrates how to recognize cli...
+This presentation lists strategies that reduce the risk of meningitis in people with HIV.
+Demonstrates how to recognize clinical symptoms...

 This training slide presents updated data long acting injectable (LAI) cabotegravir/rilpivirine for treatment.
 Differentiate monitoring st...

-This Training Presentation will compare and contrast factors that affect medication adherence and apply a patient centered approach to ant...
+This training presentation will compare factors that affect medication adherence and apply a patient centered approach to ART adherence.

 Training slides list reasons to consider switching antiretroviral (ARV) therapy in virologically suppressed patient according to HHS guidelines, revie...